mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 I think a good way to think of a neural network is as a multi-layered decision system.
 Information is fed into the network, manipulated and transformed, then fed into the second layer, manipulated and transformed again, and so on until a decision is made after the final transformation.
 The key to the network, then, is figuring out effective manipulations and transformations of the data to get good decisions.

 Decades of research have produced some pretty amazing insights into how we might want to manipulate and transform the data.
 Though neural networks have been around for a while, they went out of fashion for a couple of decades.
-A key insight that helped bring them back into the fold was a clever way to efficiently determine effective ways to manipulate the input data.
+A key insight that helped bring them back into the fold was a clever way to efficiently determine effective manipulations and transformations.

 Now, the research field is more active than ever before.
 People are developing unbelievably effective and advanced networks for tons of problems.
 I won't cover any advanced networks in this post, but there are sophisticated networks powering a good chunk of the technology we use today.